 - InvalidSwitchToTargetException: Happens if frame or window target to be switched does not exist.

 - ElementClickInterceptedException: The command could not be completed as the element receiving the events is concealing the element which was requested clicked.

 - ElementNotInteractableException: This Selenium exception is thrown when an element is presented in the DOM but it is impossible to interact with such element.

 - NoAlertPresentException: Happens when you switch to no presented alert.

-- NoSuchAttributeException: Occurs when the attribute of element could not be found.
+- NoSuchAttributeException: This occurs when the attribute of the element could not be found.